zoranus/HPCS/README.md

 # :seedling:Houseplants control system
 - :desktop_computer:Consists of Arduino board, humidity-related sensors, LCD, and additional elements
-- :earth_africa:Was created as a solution to real world problems and as a :closed_book:project for self-education
+- :earth_africa:Was created as a solution to real world problems
 - :dollar:The low price of inner system components
 # :page_facing_up:Desciption
 It is a quite complex Arduino-based system that produces stats about the state of the houseplant.